-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations and have elected to prepare the Parent Company on ongoing integrity of the financial statements financial statements in accordance with those standards.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations financial statements in accordance with those standards.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and the Company and of the profit or loss of the Group and the Company for that period.